davidmckinnon/Granuloma-paper/README.md

+### Paper Title

-his repository contains all the notebooks and scripts used to obtain the results shown in the figures and tables used for the final submission.
+This repository contains all the notebooks and scripts used to obtain the results shown in the figures and tables used for the final submission.